ISISComputingGroup/ibex_developers_manual/Processes.md

 If you are adding a ticket to the ready column mid sprint.
 Please make sure it is added in priority order with estimates attached and unless there is a good reason clear it at standup.

+## Regular Demos of IBEX to Scientists

+The regular 4-week Sprint Review is not the ideal forum for demonstrating new developments in IBEX to scientists.
+Instead, we will demonstrate each new release of IBEX prior to its deployment to groups of instrument scientists (or, when appropriate, to individual instrument scientists).
+Demos will be arranged as follows:
+1. Developers pair off to demonstrate IBEX to each group of instrument scientists.
+1. One member of each pair takes the initiative to contact the scientists to arrange the demo.
+1. Ideally, arrange the the demo to happen out of cycle and near the end of a sprint (that’s what is most convenient to both scientists & developers), but demos can be held at other times, if necessary.
+1. Choose a convenient location to perform the demo (e.g. in the instrument cabin or a scientist's office (if there is room), or a meeting room)
+1. Demo all the changes since the last release (or previous demo), with emphasis on those items of most relevance to the instrument
+1. Gather and share feedback (e.g. on instrument wiki pages)

+Over time we can change the pairs, so that everybody gets exposed to different instruments & instrument scientists.

 ## Friday Quality Time

 Developers like quality time, on Friday afternoon a developer may choose max 2 ticket that can be completed in a couple of hours.
 Good candidates are 0 time tickets from the backlog.
 NB These tickets are not a priority it is just for fun :-)